 Top 10 Tips for pacing your book

-Sometimes is hard to determine if your pacing in your book is too fast or too slow depending on the rhythm and flow of your novel.
+Sometimes is hard to determine if the pacing in your book is too fast or too slow depending on the rhythm and flow of your novel.
 And it also depends on your genre and the voice you want to convey.

 Tip 1: Structure